Season Highlights and Milestones

 Saturday, April 14, 2012: Corey Buckley defeated Thomas “TJ” Marr 254 - 157 to become the first bowler to win a regular season event leading wire-to-wire.
-In winning his first title, Corey held a 234-pin lead at the end of the semifinals as he set a new seven-game scoring record of 1,658 (1,748 with bonus pins)
+In winning his first title, Corey held a 234-pin lead at the end of the semifinals to set a new seven-game scoring record of 1,658 (1,748 with bonus pins).

 Saturday, April 28, 2012: Our second season came to a close as Michael Hartmann defeated Matthew Olson 226 - 197 to win his second title of the season and a record scholarship of $800 at the 2012 CDYST Masters at Town ‘n Country Lanes; the total scholarship fund was a record $2,465.
 For the season, our talented bowlers earned a total of $10,925 in scholarship prizes and Matthew earned the Bowler of the Year award.

 2012 - 2013 Season